-Josh is an associate in Ogletree Deakins’ Detroit (Metro) office specializing in employment litigation and arbitration—representing employers of all sizes.
+Josh is a shareholder in Ogletree Deakins’ Detroit (Metro) office specializing in employment litigation and arbitration representing employers of all sizes.
 He also counsels employers from across the country on best practices and risk mitigation strategies.

 Prior to joining Ogletree Deakins, Josh practiced with a Detroit area commercial litigation firm handling a variety of matters in the commercial, employment, and class action arenas.
 Before that, he graduated magna cum laude and Order of the Coif from Wayne State University Law School, where he received several awards and completed an internship with (then) Chief Judge Gerald E. Rosen of the United States District Court for the Eastern District of Michigan.
 He was also a published and contributing member of Wayne State Law School’s Journal of Law in Society.